 Practicing PAs participate in lifelong learning.
 In order to maintain national certification, a PA must complete 100 hours of continuing medical education every two years.

-Read more about LC’s Physician Assistant Medicine program.
+Read more about Lynchburg’s Physician Assistant Medicine program.

 Admission to PA school is highly competitive, and most PA programs require applicants to have significant previous health care experience.
 The typical applicant already has a bachelor’s degree, a 3.4 GPA, and more than four years of health care experience.
 Applicants must complete at least two years of college courses in basic science and behavioral science as preqrequisites to PA school.
 This is analogous to premedical studies required of medical students.
 The majority of PA programs have the following prerequisites: chemistry, physiology, anatomy, microbiology, and biology.
 However, course prerequisites differ among PA schools, so you should check several different programs.